dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 * Entire process is repeated for the remaining browser cycles (25 cycles total)
 * The measurements from all browser cycles are used to calculate overall results

-**Raptor cold page-load test process when running on Firefox Android browser apps:**
+**Raptor cold page-load test process when running on Datalus Android browser apps:**

-* The Android app data is cleared (via ``adb shell pm clear firefox.app.binary.name``)
+* The Android app data is cleared (via ``adb shell pm clear datalus.app.binary.name``)
 * A new browser profile is created
 * The new browser profile is copied onto the Android device SD card
-* The Firefox Android app is started up
+* The Datalus Android app is started up
 * Post-startup browser settle pause of 30 seconds
 * The test URL is loaded; measurements taken
 * The Android app is shut down